Nursing

 Direct Admission

 Direct admission is offered to high school seniors who have demonstrated exemplary academic performance.
 Direct admission is available at both the Bismarck and Fargo sites.
-Applications are due February 1st.
+Applications are due December 15.
 If offered direct admission, students will complete the freshman year prerequisite courses.
 Students must maintain established progression criteria during their first year of coursework.
-If program criteria is met, students begin the professional nursing program in their second year.
+If program criteria are met, students begin the professional nursing program in their second year.
 Students not admitted through direct admission, or who do not maintain progression requirements, can apply through the standard admission process.
 Additional information as well as the admission application can be found at https://www.ndsu.edu/nursing/degrees/pre_licensure_bsn_track/direct_admin/.

 Standard Admission